Weak-link to tunneling crossover in an atomic Josephson junction: Weak-link versus tunnel-junction regimes

-{\it{Weak-link versus tunnel-junction regimes.}---} In Fig. \ref{Fig:system}(b), the measured $v-\Delta \mu$ relations for different $\tilde{V}_0$ resemble the characteristic behavior of superconducting JJs.
+In Fig. \ref{Fig:system}(b), the measured $v-\Delta \mu$ relations for different $\tilde{V}_0$ resemble the characteristic behavior of superconducting Josephson junctions.
 At low velocities, a dissipationless dc Josephson effect is observed, while above a critical velocity $v_c$, a finite chemical-potential difference $\Delta \mu$ emerges across the junction, signaling a transition to the resistive ac Josephson regime.
 The critical velocity $v_c$ decreases with increasing barrier height $\tilde{V}_0$.
 To quantify this behavior, we fit the data using the resistively shunted junction (RSJ) circuit model, which predicts $\Delta \mu = G^{-1}\sqrt{v^2 - v_c^2}$, where $G$ is the conductance and $v_c$ the critical velocity, both treated as fit parameters \cite{SinghShapiro}.
 This model captures the dynamics of the junction and enables a reliable determination of $v_c$ and $G$.
-To corroborate the measurements and gain microscopic insight, we simulate the system dynamics using a classical-field method within the truncated Wigner approximation \cite{Blakie2008, Polkovnikov2010, Singh2016, Singh2020sound}, see End Matter for details.
+To corroborate the measurements and gain microscopic insight, we simulate the system dynamics using a classical-field method within the truncated Wigner approximation \cite{Blakie2008, Polkovnikov2010, Singh2016, Singh2020sound}, see Appendix \ref{App:sim} for details.
 Following the same protocol as in the experiment, we determine the $v-\Delta \mu$ relations from simulations, shown in Fig. \ref{Fig:system}(c).
 The simulation results reproduce the dc-ac transition and closely follow the experimental trends.